fpgaprince/rtd/docs/source/advance.rst

 *   Lower utilization, is obvious, I am assuming this is usually out of the question and not an option, really..
     Use less than 70-80% utilization in device or SLR

+*   Restructuring/re-wiring LUT, creates new LUT functions so that the critical path or function/logic is faster.
+This means to recreate the logic function algorithmically, mathematically, systematically.
+*   Cell replication and register replication serves the purpose of improving timing, by making it easier to place logic across the fabric.
+*   Retiming moves registers across combinational logic levels.
+Registers can be pulled into or out of DSPs.
+    Like wise, registers can be pulled into or out of BRAMs

 Unlike ASIC development, where you have a physical designer responsible for placement and route..
 The FPGA developer is usually responsible for both logic design and place and route.